10 Ways to Make Your Proposals Better in 2023

 Bonus: Always put your best foot forward and only apply for the work that you know you can do.
 This goes for technical capabilities as well as your desire to do the job.
 Be objective.
 Ask yourself, “Knowing what I know about myself, would I hire myself to do this?”
 Just as Polonius told his son Laertes in Shakespeare’s Hamlet, “This above all else: to thine own self be true,” recognize that there will be opportunities you are better positioned to do and ones where you should pass.

-Do you have any proposal tips for 2021 you’d like to share?
+Do you have any proposal tips for 2023 that you’d like to share?

 Be sure to add your voice in the comments!